KnowledgeCaptureAndDiscovery/DISK-API/README.md

 ## Usage

+### Check the server

-1. Open http://localhost:8080/disk-server/vocabulary to check that the local repository server is working fine.
+Open http://localhost:8080/disk-server/vocabulary to check that the local repository server is working fine.
 It might take a little while to open it for the first time as it downloads vocabularies from the internet.

+### Check the client

-2. Open http://localhost:8080/disk-client/index.html to access the Disk UI that connects with the local repository
+Open http://localhost:8080/disk-client/index.html to access the Disk UI that connects with the local repository

+## Documentation

+Full documentation is available at [https://disk.readthedocs.io/en/latest/](https://disk.readthedocs.io/en/latest/)